ms-iot/content/en-US/win10/samples/AppDeploymentPY.md

 1. With the application open in Visual Studio, set the architecture in the toolbar dropdown.
 If you're building for MinnowBoard Max, select `x86`.
-If you're building for Raspberry Pi 2, select `ARM`.
+If you're building for Raspberry Pi 2 or 3, select `ARM`.

 2. In the Visual Studio toolbar, make sure the target dropdown is set to `Remote Machine`<br/>